 10mls Colorance® 8G + 5mls 8k + 3mls 7g + 2mls GG mix + 40mls Colorance® developer

 Going platinum can also be a scary prospect at first, for both you and your client.
-You'll be balancing your battle with warmth against the battle of trying to maintain the integrity of your client's hair.
+You'll be balancing your battle with warmth and the battle that is trying to maintain the integrity of your client's hair.
 Getting maximum lift out of the hair and using the right toner are both key.
 Below you'll find an awesome formula that includes a toner that really works.

 Formula 1 (Lightener): TIGI copyright©olour True light + TIGI copyright©olour activator 8.5vol/2.55%.